 This post is the last of the 2021 ‘Summer Bouquets’ Quiltalong and is all about how (and why) to add a label to your quilt.
 The plan for the Quiltalong is to complete a double-bed quilt by the end of the year.
 The fabrics used here are from my own ‘Summer Bouquets’ collection, available from Spoonflower (here).

 The starter post with all the fabric requirements is here.
-Cutting instructions are here.
+The cutting instructions are here.
 The first block is here.
 The second block is here.
 Making the columns is here.
 Adding the sashing is here.
-Attaching the internal borders is here.
-Putting on the outer borders is here.
-Layering up the quilt is here.
-Adding the quilting is here.
+Adding the internal borders is here.
+Adding the outer borders is here.
+Layering up the quilt is here Adding the quilting is here.
 Finishing and stitching on the binding is here.

 The quilt you make might also last 300 years!
 A lot of work goes into a quilt, so it makes sense to add your name and the date to the back.
 You might also choose to include information about the occasion for which the quilt was made: a new baby, a marriage, a significant birthday, for example.
 So, a label should be added to the ‘Summer Bouquets’ quilt.